YValeri/dynamorio/api/samples/padloc_docs/PADLOC_SYSTEM.md

 When we encounter the first instrumentable instruction, we prepare the processor state to call a backend function.
 This backend function signature is defined by the Interflop interface and needs to replace the instruction it instruments.
 For ease of use, we call a function that only works with pointers as a middleware in order to call the backend accordingly.
 This is useful for packed instructions.

+All the operations below are done by inserting instructions in place of the instrumented instruction.

 ## Identification of the instruction

 To identify if the encountered instruction is instrumentable or not, we look at the opcode of that instruction.
 We compare it to a list we defined to get the OPERATION_CATEGORY of this instruction.
 The OPERATION_CATEGORY contains the type of instruction as bit flags and is used to simplify further treatment of the instruction.
+For opcodes that handle different operand sizes, we need to get the size of the operands.
+For this, we iterate over the operands of the instructions and find the biggest one.

 ## Registers Safekeeping